Sahafkop9696/React_Angular_Transpiler_Sahaf/README.md

 ## Design Choice: Why Regex?

-Speed: I needed to prototype this quickly.
+**Speed:** I needed to prototype this quickly.
 Setting up a full parser takes a lot of config.

-Beginner Friendly: It relies on matching text patterns rather than deep React knowledge.
+**Beginner Friendly:** It relies on matching text patterns rather than deep React knowledge.
 You do not need to understand complex AST node types or React internals to read and modify this script.

-No Bloat: This runs with standard Python libraries—no npm install required.
+**No Bloat:** This runs with standard Python libraries—no npm install required.

 -----

 ## Feature Support Matrix

- optimized for the "Happy Path"—the most common patterns you see in daily work.
+Optimized for the Happy Path

 | Feature | Supported (Ship it) | Unsupported (Needs Manual Fix) |
 | :--- | :--- | :--- |